Eating Disorder Statistics & Key Research | Eating Disorders Victoria

 • The average age of onset of Bulimia Nervosa is 18 years (Volpe et.al., 2016).

-Learn more about Bulimia Nervosa
+Learn more about bulimia nervosa

 Eating disorders and gender

-• 63% of people with eating disorders in Australia are female and 37% male (Paxton et.al., 2012).
+• 67% of people with eating disorders in Australia are female and 33% male (Deloitte Access Economics, 2024, p.28).

-• Approximately 80-85% of individuals diagnosed with Anorexia Nervosa or Bulimia Nervosa are female and 15-20% of people with Anorexia Nervosa and Bulimia Nervosa are male (Hay, Mond, Buttner & Darby, 2008).
+• Approximately 80-85% of individuals diagnosed with Anorexia Nervosa or Bulimia Nervosa are female and 15-20% are male (Hay et al., 2008).

 • Research indicates that both transfeminine spectrum (TFS; those assigned male at birth and identifying as women or on the feminine spectrum) and transmasculine spectrum (TMS; those assigned female at birth and identifying as men or on the masculine spectrum) individuals had higher levels of disordered eating and body dissatisfaction than cisgender participants (Witcomb et.al., 2015).